-During an FMLA leave, your HRA will be maintained if you properly notify your employer and your employer continues to contribute on your behalf.
+During an FMLA leave, vour HRA will be maintained if you properly notify your employer and your employer continues to contribute on your behalf.
 The Fund will maintain your eligibility until the end of the leave.
-Generally, FMLA leave ends on the earlier of your return to work or after 12 weeks.
-If you do not return to work within 12 weeks of the date your leave began, you may be eligible for COBRA Continuation Coverage.
+Generally, FMLA leave ends on the earlier of your return to work or after 12 weeks (or 26 weeks, if applicable).
+If you do not return to work within 12 weeks (or 26 weeks, if applicable) of the date your leave began, you may be eligible for COBRA Continuation Coverage.